Tontan-Hak/Self-Taught/README.md

   <br/>

 <!--START_SECTION:activity-->
-	I am happy when I can improve myself just 1% everyday
+	To provide a Self-taught education
 <!--END_SECTION:activity-->
 </details>

-	💪 It should be one of our mission to improve everyday for the better
+	💪 It should be one of our mission to improve everyday for the better I am happy when I can improve myself just 1% everyday